yaya2devops/bachelor-guide/docs/overview.md

 # Motivation

-Welcome to the guide for aspiring bachelor's students pursuing a career in information technology!
+*Welcome* to the guide for computer engineering bachelor's students aspiring to build a successful career in the field of Information Technology.

 ![THINKING ABOUT THE PERFECT DESIGN](images/welcome.png)

 **Is it right for you?**
-- Future-proof career: The demand for IT professionals like you is expected to continue growing
+- **Future-proof career:** The demand for IT professionals like you is expected to continue growing.
-- Versatile skills: Comprehensive skill set that allows you to adapt to changing tech
+- **Versatile skills:** Comprehensive skill set that allows you to adapt to changing tech.
-- Lucrative earning potential: Companies are willing to invest more and more in top talent
+- **Lucrative earning potential:** Companies are willing to invest more and more in top talent.

-You can now decide.
+The power is now in your hands.

 🎯 Let's jump on this exciting journey together and discover the fascinating world of information technology!

 # Empowering Students
-This guide aims to complement your Computer Engineering degree by introducing you to a range of remarkable innovations that the world is constantly leveraging to provide value incl.  web, mobile development, computer architecture, security, embedded systems, cloud computing, and software testing.
+This guide aims to complement your Computer Engineering degree by introducing you to a range of remarkable innovations that the world is constantly leveraging to provide value incl.  web, mobile development, computer architecture, security, and cloud computing.

 **TL;DR** The content presented does not carry any official affiliation or rights from the designated institution.
 Instead, it represents a collaborative endeavor by individuals committed to delivering information, resources and help you level up.
+Why?
+Because why not 😉

 # Path to options
 In terms of your degree, you have 5 semesters total.
 After 2 semesters, the student should be able to select one of two specialties for the remaining three semesters.